 - The apparent wind shifts forwards or backwards with the change in boat speed so the sheet is trimmed continually, keeping the spinnaker on the edge of curling.

-Know how to handle gusts to avoid the power in the spinnaker overcoming rudder control.
+Correct spinnaker handling requires knowing how to handle gusts to avoid the power in the spinnaker overcoming rudder control.

 - As a gust hits, the crew eases the spinnaker sheet to curl the luff allowing the sailing dinghy to accelerate.